 The members of the English Department strive to develop in each student the reading, writing and speaking skills needed to meet the demands of a college curriculum.
-Novels, plays, short stories, and poems expose students to a rich variety of classic and contemporary world literature and encourage an appreciation for literature of other cultures and both genders.
+Novels, plays, short stories, and poems expose students to a rich variety of classic and contemporary world literature and encourage an appreciation for literature of other cultures and all genders.
 Participating in Canterbury’s Writing Program, all students practice revision techniques to produce polished essays in different modes, including the narrative, the descriptive, and the analytic.
 Teachers include technology such as ibooks and Google apps to enhance student learning.

 Annual Nelson Hume Speech Contest

 During the second semester, all Third, Fourth, and Fifth Form English students deliver a speech in English class.
 Teachers choose outstanding student speakers to present their speeches in morning school meeting.
-After a faculty panel judges these speeches, one student in each of the three Forms receives an award.
+After a faculty/student panel judges these speeches, one student in each of the three Forms receives an award.
 A grand prize is also awarded.

 - THIRD FORM ENGLISH – THE ELEMENTS OF LITERATURE AND COMPOSITION

-- FOURTH FORM ENGLISH – LITERARY GENRES
+- FOURTH FORM ENGLISH – AMERICAN VOICES

 - FIFTH FORM ENGLISH – AMERICAN LITERATURE